antonfirsov/docs/2023/10-Oct/the-convenience-of-system-text-json/the-convenience-of-system-text-json.md

 - `JsonStreamReader.UpdateState` saves off the state of the `Utf8JsonReader` so that it can be recreated when it is next needed.
 Again, the reader cannot be stored in some instance field because it is a `ref struct`.
 - `[NotNullWhen(returnValue:true)]` is a helpful attribute for communicating when an `out` value can be trusted to be non-null.

 Why all this focus on ref structs and why did the team make this design choice? `Utf8JsonReader` uses `ReadOnlySpan<T>` pervasively throughout its implementation, which has the (large) benefit of avoiding copying JSON data. `ReadOnlySpan<T>` is a `ref struct` so therefore `Utf8JsonReader` must be as well.
 For example, a JSON string -- like from `Utf8JsonRead.ValueSpan` -- is a low-cost `ReadOnlySpan<byte>` pointing into the `rentedArray` buffer created at the start of the program.
 This design choice requires a little extra care to use, but is worth it for the performance value it delivers.
-Also, this extra complexity is hidden from view for `JsonSerializer` and `JsonDocument` users.
+Also, this extra complexity is hidden from view for `JsonSerializer` and `JsonNode` users.
 It's only developers directly using `Utf8JsonReader` that need to care.

 To be clear, using `ReadOnlySpan<T>` doesn't force a type to become a `ref struct`.
 The line where that happens is when you need to [store a ref struct as a (typically private) field](https://github.com/dotnet/runtime/blob/f08cbb88a074f5fd5c1b31751f44baa8c1d91cd6/src/libraries/System.Text.Json/src/System/Text/Json/Reader/Utf8JsonReader.cs#L24). `Utf8JsonReader` does that, hence `ref struct`.